Smart Blonde: Home media

 Warner Archive released a boxed set DVD collection featuring all nine Torchy Blane films on March 29, 2011.

 Reception

 Frank S. Nugent of The New York Times writes: "In Smart Blonde, in which Glenda Farrell imitates a reporter and Barton MacLane libels the homicide squad, we have a murder mystery solved by an endless succession of door-openings and shuttings, taxi-hailings, jumping in and out of automobiles, and riding up and down in elevators.
-Mr. Shaw's pet antipathies are present, too, as well as one shot of Miss Farrell swinging aboard a moving train.
+Ms. Shaw's pet antipathies are present, too, as well as one shot of Miss Farrell swinging aboard a moving train.
 For all this activity the film is a static and listless little piece which never made us at all curious about the killer of Tiny Torgensen, night club operator, and Chuck Cannon, who had been Suspect No. 1 until he also died of lead poisoning.
 I seem to remember having seen the story in pictures before; strange that the same mistake should have been made again."